-Solar arrays are arguably the most critical component to satellite success because they are responsible for supplying reliable and predictable power to the satellite over the entire mission life.
+Solar arrays are arguable the most critical component to satellite success because they are responsible for supplying reliable and predictable power to the satellite over the entire mission life.
 However, solar array reliability has become a serious issue over the past decade.
 From AirClaims's Ascend SpaceTrak database, more than 117 solar power system anomalies have been reported from 1996 to 2006.
 Eighty-three (71%) of these have occurred in GEO.
-In the last ten years only 26% of satellite launches went to GEO therefore, the failure to launch rate is extraordinary for GEO, as seen in figure 3.
+In the last ten years only 26% of satellite launches went to GEO, therefore, the launch to failure rate is unprecedented as seen in figure 3.
 This is not necessarily the best comparison since the anomalies do not just occur on the satellites that are launched that year but it does prove that anomalies in GEO are a serious issue.
 The majority of these anomalies can be traced to electrostatic discharges that often occur when the satellite emerges from an eclipse period into a solar storm.
 Anomalies can indicate a complete failure for either deployment or operation of the satellite or can just cause a temporary loss of communication with the satellite.
-The majority of anomalies are nonrepairable and affect the operation of the satellite on a permanent basis.
+The majority of anomalies are non-repairable and affect the operation of the satellite on a permanent basis.